timsutton/aamporter/README.md

 Some organizations can't use `munkiimport` and need to use `makepkginfo` instead.
 You can have aamporter call `makepkginfo` by setting `munki_tool` to `makepkginfo` in the `aamporter.plist` file.

+#### More documentation for Munki

+[Nick McSpadden](https://twitter.com/mrnickmcspadden) has done a [comprehensive writeup on the Munki Wiki](https://github.com/munki/munki/wiki/Munki%20And%20Adobe%20CC) on importing Adobe Creative Cloud installers and updates into Munki, covering aamporter.

 ### Generating product plists

 The `--build-product-plist` option will generate a product plist automatically, using all Channel IDs found at the path of an Adobe ESD installer: